SofiaGalt/BlackjackProject/README.md

 More OOP than I used in any prior project.
 ________________________________________________________________________________
 ### What I learned
 The superclass's private fields rule is more obnoxious than I had thought.
-This project involved planning!
-I learned that I need to read directions more thoroughly.
-I started coding blackjack features that I ultimately didn't need to.
+I wish the private meant "private for class/inheriting class objects" instead of private to superclass part of object and invisible to inheriting class part or object.